kosuke1701/ZACI-20-dataset/README.md

 # Danbooru 2020 Zero-shot Anime Character Identification Dataset (ZACI-20)

 The goal of this dataset is creating human-level character identification models which do not require retraining on novel characters.
-The dataset is derived from [Danbooru2020 dataset](https://www.gwern.net/Danbooru2020).
+The dataset is derived from [Danbooru2020 dataset](https://www.gwern.net/Danbooru2020) [Anonymous+2021].

 ## Features

-* Large-scale
+* Large-scale character face image dataset.
-  - 1.45M images of 39K characters (train dataset).
+  - 1.45M face images of 39K characters (train dataset).
 * Designed for zero-shot setting.
   - Characters in the test dataset do not appear in the train dataset, allowing us to test model performance on novel characters.
 * Human annotated test dataset.